-If you find that your vision for an average day in retirement is entirely recreational, or disproportionately devoted to any one thing (like playing golf every day), you might want to scale back this highly idealized vision into something more realistic.
+If you find that your vision for an average day in retirement is entirely recreational, or disproportionately devoted to any one thing (like playing golf every day or reading for hours on end), you might want to scale back this highly idealized vision into something more realistic.

 Remember that a healthy retirement lifestyle should contain a balanced selection of activities that are physically engaging, mentally stimulating, socially engaging, and fulfilling.

-You’ll need to allow time for more mundane things like grocery shopping, cleaning the house, and paying bills, just like you did during your working years.
+You’ll need to allow time for more mundane things like grocery shopping, cleaning the house, and paying bills.
+Sadly, you can’t retire from those things.

 Daily life in retirement is not fanciful bliss.
 It’s not a permanent vacation.
 But it shouldn’t be empty and boring, either.